 PREVENTING FINANCIAL CRIME AND SANCTIONS VIOLATIONS AT GLOBALRE OVERSEAS LTD (GRO)

-GLOBAL RE OVERSEAS Ltd (GRO) is a reinsurance company authorised by the Financial Services Regulation and Supervision Department - Office of the Registrar of International Insurance, having the Commercial Registration No: I 57722 and the License No RA000502.
+GLOBAL RE OVERSEAS Ltd (GRO) is a reinsurance company authorised by the Financial Services Regulation and Supervision Department - Office of the Registrar of International Insurance, having the Commercial Registration No: I 57722.
 According with the Licence granted by the supervisory authority, the GRO is authorised to carries out reinsurance activity in accordance with the Nevis International Insurance Ordinance Cap 7.07.

 The GRO Company, a leading provider of reinsurance products and specialized risk transfer solutions, is firmly committed to ethical business practices.
 To this end, we maintain rigorous compliance risk frameworks designed to prevent all forms of financial crime and unethical behaviour.
 These frameworks are integral to our operations and reflect our dedication to integrity and legal compliance across all aspects of our business.